 - Now, clasp your hands behind your head and press your hands forward.
 Again, turn from side to side to inspect your breasts' outer portions.
 Remember to look at the border underneath them.
 You may need to lift your breast with your hand to see it.

 - Check your nipples for discharge fluid.
 Place your thumb and forefinger on the tissue surrounding the nipple and pull outward toward the end of the nipple.
 Look for any discharge.
 Repeat on your other breast.

 In the shower:

 - Feel for changes in the breast.
-It helps to have your hands slippery with soap and water.
+It helps to have your hands slippery with soap and water, especially if you don't have much breast tissue.
 Check for any lumps or thickening in your underarm area.
 Place your left hand on your hip and reach with your right hand to feel in the left armpit.
 Repeat on the other side.